ShubhamKNIT/AlgoMinds/README.md

 Certainly experimental model performs better than the Main Model.
 Checkout these models from the link.

 ## Introduction/Overview
 This project aims to develop machine learning models to predict AQI.
-The models are trained on [!AQI Dataset][https://www.kaggle.com/datasets/rohanrao/air-quality-data-in-india] dataset and evaluated based on mean_squared_error.
+The models are trained on [AQI Dataset][https://www.kaggle.com/datasets/rohanrao/air-quality-data-in-india] dataset and evaluated based on mean_squared_error.

 ## Getting Started
 To get started with the project, follow these steps: